 TESCO has put forward plans to build a new convenience store on the land between Springvale Road and Commonside.
-The proposal so far has faced serious opposition from neighbours and both owners and employees of local independent business.
-There are currently over fifty objections filed by the local council, as well as petitions organised by concerned residents.
+A similar proposal for the same site has already been rejected once.
+There are currently numerous objections filed by the local council, as well as petitions organised by concerned residents.

-The area between Walkley and Crookes (where the site rests) is somewhat unique for Sheffield representing one of few areas as of yet untouched by the business of large corporations.
+The area between Walkley and Crookes (where the site rests) is somewhat unique for Sheffield - representing one of few areas as of yet untouched by the business of large corporations.
 The proposed development not only represents a threat to local business and an increased risk of traffic congestion but also threatens the unique character of this Sheffield suburb.

 Corporations like TESCO, ASDA and the other superstore giants do not care for social diversity, for community concerns or our local issues.
 They have one priority and one priority only - profit.
 Areas like Walkley and Crookes are simply swallowed up and transformed into clones of other British high streets before them - no choice, no diversity.